bids-standard/bids-website/docs/getting_started/folders_and_files/derivatives.md

   dataset_description.json
 ```

-Disadvantage here is similar -- distribution of such BIDS Derivative dataset alone would
-require explicit exclusion of the datasets within its `sourcedata/` folder.

 Note that the `sourcedata/` and `derivatives/` subdirectories constitute dataset boundaries.
 Any subfolders of these directories may be validated independently, if they are BIDS datasets
 which would be indicated by presence of `dataset_description.json` in them with a